mythrriiii/HackGT22/README.md

 ## 💁Meet the Team
+- Roland Saavedra
+- Mythri Muralikannan
+- Nevin Gregory
+- Leo Zheng

 ## 📍The Problem
+We noticed a common problem: People often set a bunch of goals but have a tough time actually accomplishing them.
+We've been there too.
+But why does this happen?
+To dig into the reasons, we decided to get creative with our thinking and put ourselves in the shoes of our target audience.

+### ✏️Design Thinking Process
 ### 💡Why do people not achieve their goals
 ### 📊Survey results
 ## 🛠️The Solution